 “The rescued victim is out of her mind with terror!”

 Malory reported as his camera guy squatted for a better shot through the windows.

 “You are safe now.
 We saved you,” the Wolf said in a soothing voice.

 “They killed my mom and dad!”
 The girl sobbed.

 “Open the door so the medics can take care of you, sweetheart,” the Wolf coaxed.

 “Don’t open the door!” the girl begged, “he’ll kill us!”

 “He’s gone now,” the Wolf said.
-“We need to take care of you now.
+“We’re going to take care of you now.
 You are all that matters.”

 “Another human victim, saved by our heroic Protector Wolves from the violent man-eating Ostriches!”
 Malory said into the camera as emotional tears ran down his face.

 “You killed my parents!”
-The girl said hoarsely, all of her spirit and fight suddenly draining away.
+The girl said hoarsely, all of her spirit and fight draining away.